Japan Rail Pass: Other information

-March 8, 2017 ‒ March 31, 2022.

 The Japan Rail Pass also allows the holders to obtain discounts when staying at JR Group Hotels.

 Regional Rail Passes are also available for JR-Hokkaido, JR-Central, JR-East, JR-West, JR-Shikoku, and JR-Kyushu lines.
 Unlike the full JR Pass, some regional passes (in particular those sold by JR West) allow holders to travel on Nozomi and Mizuho trains.
 Some may have limitations on seat reservations, however.

+Since 1 October 2023, Japan Rail Pass holders have access to hundreds of discounts and free amenities across Japan, by showing up their JR Pass at the desks or entrance.
+This is also valid for users who purchased their Japan Rail Pass before 1 October, as long as it has been activated after 1 October 2023.

-From spring 2020, users of the Japan Rail Pass will be able to make seat reservations for trains over the internet in four languages (English, Korean, Simplified Chinese and Traditional Chinese) and use automatic ticket gates at stations.
+Since 2020, users of the Japan Rail Pass can make seat reservations for trains over the internet in four languages (English, Korean, Simplified Chinese and Traditional Chinese) and use automatic ticket gates at stations.